Department of Chemical Engineering and Biotechnology, University of Cambridge

-The Department of Chemical Engineering and Biotechnology (CEB) is one of the teaching and research departments at the University of Cambridge.
+The Department of Chemical Engineering and Biotechnology (CEB) is an academic department within the School of Technology at the University of Cambridge.
 The department trains undergraduate students and conducts original research at the interfaces between engineering, chemistry, biology and physics.
 It conducts research in collaboration with industrial partners.
 Its research programmes encompass sustainable reaction engineering, chemical product and process design, healthcare, measurement, and materials science.
 It conducts biotechnology research with chemical engineering at the science-engineering interface.